ZeroLikviz/godot_plugin-neural-network/README.md

 	- use_biases : bool = true
 	- true_fd : bool = false

-	That is an function for initializing
+	That is a function for initializing
 - set_function -> void

 	parameters:
 	- function : NNET.ActivationFunction

-	Use it to choose one of the activation functions.
+	Use it to choose one of the activation functions from ActivationFunction enum.
 By default activation function is a sigmoid (logistic) function.
 - set_custom_function -> void

 	parameters:
 	- function : Callable

 	Use it to set custom activation function.
+> [!WARNING]
-Warning: Custom activation functions can't be saved in a file, so when you are getting your neural network back from the file, you must set the activation function to custom manually.
+> Custom activation functions can't be saved into a file, so when you are getting your neural network back from the file, you must set the activation function to custom manually.
 - set_desired_output -> void

 	parameters: